You Will Never Know Why: Background

 After the release of their second album, Velocity : Design : Comfort, Sweet Trip took a nearly three-year hiatus from performing and recording, lasting from 2004 to 2006.
 Roberto Burgos used this hiatus to improve his guitar playing, so that future recordings of songs would not need to rely so heavily on effects to hit the notes and chords he was aiming to play.
 In 2006, the band reformed, with founding member Viet Le leaving and Rob Uytingco joining to contribute live drums to performances and recordings.

 Songs for the album developed from practice sessions where the band would play with just guitar alone, with them deciding that the more "raw and bare and simple" songs would be what they would focus on for their next album; the band agreed an attempt to recreate the sound of Velocity : Design : Comfort in particular would be a disservice to that album.
-The band also focused on making more traditional verse-chorus structured songs, whereas previous releases had the band building a songs as they went, leading to long and unconventionally structured songs.
+The band also focused on making more traditional verse-chorus structured songs, whereas previous releases had the band building songs as they went, leading to long and unconventionally structured songs.

 Burgos and Valerie Cooper have gone on record stating some of the songs had been in the works for many years prior to the album's release, with the song "Air Supply" written around the same time as "Dsco" from Velocity : Design : Comfort, which itself debuted live in 1999, four years prior to that album's release.
 Also written years earlier were the songs "Milk" and the intro and outro for "Acting", both of which were created around the same time as Velocity : Design : Comfort.
 The song "Silence", a bonus track from the 2021 remaster, was performed solo by Cooper at the 1999 wedding of the eponymous Darla of Darla Records; the owner of March Records, who was in attendance, told her that the band should write more songs like that, and that "it's better, people will like that better".